iamnone6512/iamnone6512.github.io/week14jul21/anchor_repayments.md

 ## 18. Anchor Repayments

 The Anchor protocol defines a money market between a lender, looking to earn stable yields on their stablecoins, and a borrower, looking to borrow stablecoins on stakeable assets.
 To borrow stablecoins, the borrower locks up Bonded Assets (bAssets) as collateral , and borrows stablecoins below the protocol-defined LTV ratio.
-Currently bLuna is accepted as a collateral for borrowers to deposit and borrow stable coins upto a max LTV of 50%.
+Borrowers can currently use bLuna as collateral to deposit and borrow stable coins up to a maximum LTV of 50%.

 The below dashboard shows the current state of Anchor Protocol.

 ### Key Metrics
-* Borrowers have deposited 78M bLUNA as collateral valued at close to 1 Billion💰 🔥
+* Borrowers have put up 78 million bLUNA as collateral, which is worth over a billion dollars.💰 🔥
 * Uptrend in both amount borrowed and protocol usage 📈
 * LTV ratio is at a healthy 25.5 % ❇️ with 245 million 💰 outstanding debt.
 * So far 15K borrowers have borrowed close to 1.1 billion 💰 🔥
 * 2X increase in addresses using with the protocol in the last 30 days 📈
-* Briefly during the period between May 19th to 23rd repayments surpassed borrows due to crash in LUNA prices.
+* Due to a drop in LUNA prices, repayments briefly exceeded borrowing between May 19th and 23rd.

 <iframe width="1024" height="612" src="https://app.powerbi.com/view?r=eyJrIjoiNGFhMDcxNjUtYWZhMC00MDcwLWI3NjYtMjg2YWUzMDZmZTk1IiwidCI6ImIyNzI1YWM4LTMyY2MtNDhjZS1iYTdmLTc4MmFlYjQxNTUwYSJ9" frameborder="0" allowFullScreen="true"></iframe>

 ### LTV

-LTV ratio determines whether the protocol is sufficiently collateralized at all times to avoid default.
-The LTV is calculated as the ratio of value of deposits to the amount borrowed.
-The protocol has maintained a healthy ratio of around 30% till the May 19th price crash where the LTV ratio drops to 14%.
-As the price volatility has settled you can see the LTV ratio increasing showing a marked increase in borrowers risk appetite.
+The LTV ratio assesses whether the protocol is adequately collateralized to avoid default at all times.
+The LTV is computed as the ratio of the deposit value to the loan amount.
+The protocol maintained a healthy ratio of around 30% until the price crash on May 19th, when the LTV ratio dropped to 14%.
+As the price volatility has subsided, the LTV ratio has risen, indicating a significant increase in the risk appetite of the borrowers.

-You can also see a marked 2X increase in addresses interacting with Anchor protocol.
+In addition, the number of addresses engaging with the Anchor protocol has increased by 2X.

 <iframe width="1024" height="612" src="https://app.powerbi.com/view?r=eyJrIjoiMjhjYWFiOTktMDBlYi00NDA5LWE4NTEtNmM2ZGE1ZDViMGE4IiwidCI6ImIyNzI1YWM4LTMyY2MtNDhjZS1iYTdmLTc4MmFlYjQxNTUwYSJ9" frameborder="0" allowFullScreen="true"></iframe>